EktaMehra/heritage_housing/README.md

 - **Evaluation Metrics for Confidence**:
   Metrics like R², MAE, and RMSE are used to validate performance, making results explainable and trustworthy.

+### Final Model Selection and Outcome

+After training and evaluating multiple models, **Gradient Boosting Regressor** was selected for final deployment.
+It achieved:

+- **R² = 0.8774**
+- **MAE ≈ £13,000**
+- **RMSE ≈ £21,000**

+These metrics met and exceeded the project's business requirement of achieving **R² ≥ 0.75**, confirming that the model can reliably estimate sale prices of heritage and standard properties.
+The model was integrated into an interactive dashboard, allowing users to generate real-time price predictions and explore drivers of valuation.

+✅ **Business objective met:** The ML solution delivers accuracy, interpretability, and practical usability in line with the needs of housing stakeholders and estate planners.

+_Note: MAE and RMSE values are approximated from log-transformed predictions and scaled based on typical price ranges._

 ---

 ## Known Bugs & Fixes